-Looking for a new POS software can be a stressful experience for any business owner.
+Looking for a new POS system can be a stressful experience for any business owner.
 You research online, speak to other store owners, look up reviews, call companies, all while comparing and contrasting the information you find.
 We recently gave you six questions to think about (and, obviously, ask the salespeople) when shopping for a new POS system for your retail store.

 In our previous blog we outlined the following points that you should not overlook when shopping for a new point of sale: